Table Of Contents

 Enabling MVRP

 When MVRP is enabled globally, it is operational on 802.1q trunk ports only.
 To be enabled on an interface, it must be configured on the specific interface.
-To enable MVRP, perform the following task.
+To enable MVRP, complete the following steps.

 SUMMARY STEPS